Ali-Pourgheysari/Illness-Diagnosis-System/README.md

 ## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Good luck! :+1: :smiley: :sparkles: :tada: :rocket: :metal: :octocat:
+Good luck! :sparkles: :rocket: :octocat: